Top 10 Effective Options for Depression and Alcohol Treatment

 10. Ongoing Aftercare & Relapse Prevention

 Recovery doesn’t end when a program does.
 Relapse prevention planning, alumni support groups, and ongoing therapy sessions help maintain progress.
-At Atlas we place a strong emphasis on aftercare, ensuring clients leave with strategies, resources, and community connections to support long-term wellness.
+At Atlas, we place a strong emphasis on aftercare, ensuring clients leave with strategies, resources, and community connections to support long-term wellness.

 Redefining Recovery in Your Own Words